Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/README.md

 run().catch(err => console.log("ERROR:", err));
 ```

-More in-depth examples can be found in the [samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/appconfiguration/app-configuration/samples) folder on GitHub.

 ## Next steps

 Use these samples for a more in-depth demonstration of Azure App Configuration.